congosto/check_followers/README.md

 Profile Statistics

 ### html
- code to display the NYT follower factory graph code from http://github.com/elaineo/FollowerFactory
+ Html code to display the NYT follower factory graph code from http://github.com/elaineo/FollowerFactory

 ### scripts

-*followers_stats.R: code in R to calculate the followers histograms *followers2ff.py:converts a t-hoarder_kit follower file to the format used in the NYT Followers Falacy chart.
+*followers_stats.R: code in R to calculate the followers histograms

+*followers2ff.py:converts a t-hoarder_kit follower file to the format used in the NYT Followers Falacy chart.
 Usage

      followers2ff.py [-h] file_in net